 The Office of Student Affairs (OSA) invites all students to bring their ideas and enthusiasm to connect with others through our collaborative co-curriculum programs.

 Our co-curriculum includes all the fun and Pitzer traditions of a typical semester at Pitzer, but it also emphasizes the important learning that happens outside of formal classroom settings.
 Our co-curricular experiences have been structured to support all students with specific offerings for our First-Year, Sophomore, Junior and Senior students.
-These “class-based” initiatives have been created in progressive and sequenced ways to ensure opportunities for a robust Pitzer experience, even when we’re not on-campus.
+These “class-based” initiatives have been created in progressive and sequenced ways to ensure opportunities for a robust Pitzer experience.

 Residence Life and Campus Life staff in OSA are leading this collaborative effort, but all areas of Pitzer OSA staff are collectively contributing to ensure a seamless student experience.
 These include Dean of Students, Academic Support Services, Career Services, the Center for Asian Pacific American Students (CAPAS), Residence Life and Campus Life: www.pitzer.edu/student-life/services-resources/